darcy-vitacca/socialcard/README.md

 [X] - Show auth and unauth and show a profile picture [X] - Connect to vercel
 [X] - Add loader
-[] - Include more info in session
+[X] - Include more info in session
-[] - Link to share only those who have the link can view or a way of gating it [] - Draw out inputs
+[?] - Link to share only those who have the link can view or a way of gating it [] - Draw out inputs
 [] - Store Linkedin
 [] - Store Facebook
 [] - Store Twitter
-[] - Look into being able to follow programatically from the app without having to visit other social medias [] - Show modal to auth into other social medias else hide this message from appearing again
+[] - Look into being able to follow programmatically from the app without having to visit other social medias [] - Show modal to auth into other social medias else hide this message from appearing again